 - Create the tomato sauce base.
 Add the tomato sauce, tomato paste, Worcestershire, and water.
 Simmer for 20 minutes to let the flavors meld and concentrate.

 - Prepare the noodles.
 While the sauce is simmering, cook the macaroni according to package instructions.
 Drain.

 - Combine ingredients.
 Add the drained noodles to the tomato sauce.
 Combine.
-Season with salt and pepper and sprinkle with fresh parsley.
+Sprinkle with fresh parsley, if desired – and serve hot!